allinurl/goaccess/README.md

   Ability to build GoAccess' Docker image from upstream.
 You can still fully configure it, by using Volume mapping and editing `goaccess.conf`.
 See [Docker](https://github.com/allinurl/goaccess#docker) section below.
+  There is also documentation how to use [docker-compose](./docker-compose/README.md).

 ### Nearly all web log formats... ###
 GoAccess allows any custom log format string.
 Predefined options include, but